-If you’ve been in direct sales for any amount of time, I’m sure you’ve heard the phrase “Find Your Why.”
-Basically, your why is the thing that motivates you to do what you do–the reason you’re up at all hours of the night to process and ship orders, the reason you spend hours taking photos of inventory and doing vendor events.
+I’m sure you’ve heard the phrase “Find Your Why.”
+Basically, your “why” is the thing that motivates you to do what you do–the reason you’re up at all hours of the night slaving over your laptop while binge watching Netflix.

 Here’s my story: